FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

   - limit names to 220 characters

 **Example(s)**
 With 3 components:

 - _Clinker; average mineral mix; at kiln; 1415 kg/m3_
 - _Transport; long-haul truck, diesel powered; trip length > 200 mi_
 - _Corn stover production; average, US, 2022; 15.5% moisture_

 With 2 components:

 - _Scanner manufacture; Kodak Alaris i940 desktop manufacturing process_

 ## **Category** _(Automatic)_

 The category/subcategories schema follows North American Industry Classification System (NAICS).
-See the [Categorization section](https://flcac-admin.github.io/FLCAC-docs/datasubmissionhandbook#naics-categorization) of the Data Submission Handbook for instructions on how to categorize flows and processes.
+See [Categorization](DataSubmissionHandbook.md#naics-categorization) of the Data Submission Handbook for instructions on how to categorize flows and processes.

 This field is automatically populated based on the folder that your process is located in.

 **Example(s)**

 - _22: Utilities/2211: Electric Power Generation, Transmission and Distribution_

 - _31-33: Manufacturing/3253: Pesticide, Fertilizer, and Other Agricultural Chemical Manufacturing_